-We consider that the productivity adjustment factor should not be changed from 0.5 per cent.
+We recommend that the productivity adjustment factor not be changed from 0.5 per cent.
 The productivity adjustment factor is used to offset annual fee increases by an amount that reflects the productivity improvements that the industry is capable of achieving.

-Publicly available data7 and VicRoads data indicate that productivity has increased in the towing industry since our last review.
-There is scope for accident towing operators to further improve their productivity through more efficient utilisation of tow trucks, although we have not found any significant reason to depart from the default productivity adjustment factor of 0.5 per cent.
+Our analysis of publicly available data7 and VicRoads data indicates that productivity has increased in the towing industry since our last review.
+While we consider there is scope for accident towing operators to further improve their productivity in the coming years, the measures we have analysed do not appear to provide conclusive evidence as to the appropriate level of the productivity adjustment factor.
+For this reason, we concluded there was no significant reason to depart from the default value of 0.5 per cent.